 STATE OF OREGON )

 COUNTIES OF CLACKAMAS

 AND WASHINGTON )

 CITY OF WILSONVILLE )

-Counties of Clackamas and Washing that I am Administrative Assistant for the City of Wilsonville, ton, State of Oregon, that the attached copy of Notice of Public s of the following that I did cause to be mailed/displayed copies rm hereto attached:
+I, Mandi Simmons, do hereby certify that I am Administrative Assistant for the City of Wilsonville, Counties of Clackamas and Washington, State of Oregon, that the attached copy of Notice of Public Hearing is a true copy of the originals of the following that I did cause to be mailed/displayed copies of said public hearing in the exact form hereto attached:

 d on October 25, 2022 to the attached list of property owners and

 the Wilsonville Spokesman, Canby Herald, and Woodburn the November 2, 2022 newspaper issues

 osted on October 28, 2022 on the City's website

 l at physical locations listed below on October 25, 2022

 own Center Loop, East, Wilsonville OR 97070

 y Center, 7965 SW Wilsonville Road, Wilsonville, OR 97070 sonville Road, Wilsonville OR 97070

 o Library, 8200 SW Wils soliville Road, wilsoliville OK 9/0/0

 .
 1

 15+

-Witness my hand thisday of November 2022
+Witness my hand this day of November 2022

 11/1-52

 Mandi Simmons, Administrative Assistant

+,

 Acknowledged before me this/.
 Oregon day of November 2022, in Clackamas County,

 Jan E. Colly

 Signature of Oregon Notary OFFICIAL STAMP

 TAMADA EL ALALE CALLANDA

 Famara E. Callaway NOTARY PUBLIC - OREGON COMMISSION NO. 1013393

 Printed Notary Name MY COMMISSION EXPIRES JUNE 07, 2025

 NOTARY PUBLIC

 My Commission Expires6/7/2 5